-How is the foreign exchange rate calculated?
+How is the foreign exchange rate calculated at 3S Money?

 Floating exchange rate

 This is determined through the open market, based on supply and demand as established by investors.
 If demand for a currency goes up, then the value of it increases, resulting in a stronger exchange rate.

 If demand is low, then its rate drops.
 What impacts this supply and demand is a complex web of economic and political factors, including things such as changes to interest rates, unemployment, inflation, movements in gross domestic product (GDP) and so on.

 Some countries choose to fix their exchange rate by tying its currency to another country’s currency.

 This keeps the foreign exchange rate for the native currency more certain, but has particular impacts on what a central bank can do in terms of adjusting interest rates and other issues.